mediabrix/mediabrix-ios-sdk/README.md

 $ pod install
 ```

-####iOS 7
-MediaBrix ads display fullscreen ads that hide the status bar.
-To ensure fullscreen mode in iOS 7, ensure that `preferStatusBarHidden` is set to `NO` or return the MediaBrix view controller in `childViewControllerForStatusBarHidden.`

-####iOS 9
+####iOS 9 & 10
+The MediaBrix SDK is now App Transport Security compliant.
+If you run into any issues when ATS is enabled, please email us at support@mediabrix.com immediately.

-The MediaBrix SDK requires ATS to be disabled.
-To disable ATS you will need to add the following key and value in your project's info.plist:
+If you do not wish to enable ATS at this time, you may disable it by adding the following key and value in your project's info.plist:

 ![](http://knowledge.mediabrix.com/userfiles/803/1179/ckfinder/images/ATS.PNG?dc=201509302214-16)